Derby Day

 Founded by Meriwether Lewis Clark, Jr., the grandson of the famous explorer William Clark, Churchill Downs was originally named the Louisville Jockey Club when it was purchased in the 1870s.
 As the popularity of the sport grew and the track began to expand, a new grandstand debuted in 1895 which included the iconic twin spires that still stand today and were named a National Historic Landmark in 1986.

-This historic racetrack will be wrapping up the most extensive renovation ever in its 150-year history ahead of the 2024 Kentucky Derby, seeing a complete re-design of the paddock area that will enhance the visitor experience for nearly every guest who enters the track.
+This historic racetrack recently unveiled its most extensive renovation ever in its 150-year history ahead of the 2024 Kentucky Derby, seeing a complete re-design of the paddock area that has enhanced the visitor experience for every guest who enters the track.

 FIND OUT MORE